The Ponsot Estate

 This vine plot is exposed East - Southeast on a regular slope but rather pronounced.
 Its subsoil is composed of an oxfordian substratum of white marls and marly limestones dominated by oolitic and lithographic so-called "de Nantoux" limestones, whose colluvial screes participate in the coarse fraction of soils.
 Its soil is brown, limestone, very stony, with a fine fine marly fraction.

-This plot of 2 hectares and 83 acres in the Rully Village appellation was acquired by my great-grandfather in 1910.
+This plot of 3,03 hectares in the Rully Village appellation was acquired by my great-grandfather in 1910.
 Formerly in the meadow, vineyard plantations only started in 2000, ending in 2009.
 My father and I planted these vines in white and red: 2 hectares and 33 acres in Chardonnay, 50 acres in Pinot Noir. « En Bas de Vauvry" is one of the few Rully appellation plots to be located in the heart of the historic Premiers Cru hillside of the appellation: it is therefore a promise of quality!

 This vine plot is exposed East - Southeast, on average slope.
 Its subsoil is composed of an oxfordian substratum of white marls and marly limestones dominated by so-called oolitic limestones of "Nantoux", whose colluvial scree participate in the coarse fraction of soils.
 Its soil is brown, limestone, very stony, with a fine fine marly fraction.

 This small plot of 33 ares belongs to our family since 1950.
 It was planted in Pinot Noir by my father and my grandfather in 1958.
 This parcel is very frosty in the spring, then very early in the harvest.
 Here, I prune the vine in “guyot simple”, and it allows me to get a very robust, tannic and colorful wine.